MicrosoftDocs/fabric-docs/docs/data-warehouse/share-warehouse-manage-permissions.md

 With **ReadData** permissions, the shared recipient can open the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] editor in read-only mode and query the tables and views within the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 The shared recipient can also choose to copy the [!INCLUDE [fabric-se](includes/fabric-se.md)] provided and connect to a client tool to run these queries.

-For example, in the following screenshot, a user with **ReadAll** permissions can query the warehouse at the landing page after accepting the share.
+For example, in the following screenshot, a user with **ReadData** permissions can query the warehouse at the landing page after accepting the share.

 :::image type="content" source="media\share-warehouse-manage-permissions\query-this-data.png" alt-text="A screenshot from the Fabric portal where a user launches the query window for a shared warehouse." lightbox="media\share-warehouse-manage-permissions\query-this-data.png" :::